Orange Grove is for fun loving, like minded, adults that share a passion for horses and learning everything about them.

 After all lessons have finished, we get together in the club room for a sit down lunch with a beverage.
 There is a roster that is run for lunches with sweet, savoury and fruit options, which changes from summer to winter.
 The roster is set up on join up day, for the year, so if you join half way through the year, you will still need to put your name down for a roster.
 If you are unable to fill your roster, you need to organise for someone else to replace you.

 We have newly refurbished clubrooms that will be open at the beginning of the day, with toilets, showers, kitchen facilities.
 Cool drinks are available for purchase from the “canteen” fridge, which works on an honour system.
 Please refer to price lists and put money in the container provided.
-Tea and coffee are provided complimentary.
+Tea, coffee and biscuits are provided complimentary.

 ADULT RIDING CLUB ASSOCIATION CHALLENGES